Bucks County, Pennsylvania: Politics and government

+In presidential elections, Bucks County has been caught up in the overall Democratic trend that has swept the Philadelphia area, although the trend in Bucks has been less pronounced than in Delaware and Montgomery counties.
+It went Democratic in every presidential election from 1992 to 2020, though by a margin of less than 5% in each except for 2008, with three of those eight elections decided by less than 2% (1992, 2012, and 2016).
+In 2024, Donald Trump flipped the county with a victory margin of 0.07% or 291 votes.
+Prior to this Republicans won the county all but thrice between 1896 and 1988 (except in 1912, 1936, and 1964).
+Unlike most other suburban Philadelphia counties, Bucks County consistently voted Democratic during the Civil War era, only voting Republican twice between 1856 and 1892, in 1860 and 1872.

 The executive government is run by a three-seat board of commissioners, one member of which serves as chairperson.
 Commissioners are elected through at-large voting and serve four-year terms.
 In cases of vacancy, a panel of county judges appoints members to fill seats.
-The current commissioners are Diane M. Ellis-Marseglia (D) (Chairwoman), Robert "Bob" J. Harvie Jr. (D) (Vice-Chairman), and Gene DiGirolamo (R).
-The current terms expire in January 2024.

-In 2012, four county employees were sentenced for compensating public employees for political work.
+The current commissioners are Diane M. Ellis-Marseglia (D) (chairwoman), Robert "Bob" J. Harvie Jr. (D) (Vice-chairman), and Gene DiGirolamo (R).
+The current terms expire in January 2028.
+In 2012, four county employees were sentenced for compensating public employees for political work on behalf of Republican candidates.